 Senior Research Scientist, Associate Director for People and Culture, and Chair, Advocates Council

 Molly holds a BA in Sociology and an MA in Sociology from the University of Colorado.
-Outside of work, she enjoys spending time with her daughters Adeline and Eleanor, gardening, knitting, and riding vintage Vespa and Lambretta motor scooters.
+Outside of work, she enjoys spending time with her family, gardening, knitting, and riding vintage Vespa and Lambretta motor scooters.